lipupini/frontend/README.md

 ### Status

 While in very early stages, Instalution already supports the standard archive directory structure as of June 2022, and will display both images and video from the archive once extracted.

+A demo may (or may not) be available at https://instalution.tclv.me/